What is a lawful permanent resident (LPR)?

 Lawful Permanent Residency is a significant milestone on the path to US citizenship.
 For many LPRs, the ultimate goal is to become a US citizen.
 While not mandatory, becoming a citizen provides additional benefits.
 LPRs who meet specific requirements can apply for US citizenship (naturalization) after a certain period.
 Please see our naturalization blog for more details about this.

 This blog serves as a general overview and is not intended to be legal advice.
-If you have questions or need personalized legal guidance, schedule a consultation with me.
+Schedule a consultation with me if you have questions or need personalized legal guidance.
 For the most up-to-date immigration information, you may want to visit US Citizenship and Immigration Services at uscis.gov or the State Department at travel.state.gov.